Updated May 24, 2023

 |Data Model||JOINS discouraged with the query-driven model—Fetches data from one table per query.||Multiple tables, Joins required to query data.

 |Read Performance||O(1)||Requires reading from multiple tables using JOIN, resulting in O(log(n)).|

-In this article, we learned about some key differences between Cassandra and MySQL.
-Most businesses use Cassandra for write-heavy workloads in the field of Data Science whereas MySQL is preferred for all other types of workloads.
-Hopefully, this would give you the knowledge to choose the right database according to your needs.
+This article taught us some key differences between Cassandra and MySQL.
+In Data Science, most businesses utilize Cassandra for write-heavy workloads, while MySQL is the preferred choice for all other types of workloads.
+Hopefully, this will give you the knowledge to choose the proper database according to your needs.